 Tomato thokku is a popular and traditional South Indian condiment passed down through generations.
 It is a staple in many South Indian households and is a beloved part of the region’s cuisine and culture.
 Its popularity has spread beyond South India, and today it is enjoyed by people worldwide.

 Tomatoes are extremely versatile.
-I like having a huge stock of tomatoes in my refrigerator.
-Now, coming to this tomato thokku recipe, I personally prefer making this thokku often because tomatoes are always available in the market.
+I personally prefer making this thokku often because tomatoes are always available in the market.
 We don’t need to wait for a particular season to stock up on tomatoes.

-Also, tomatoes don’t need much work when it comes to cooking.
-They get cooked easily which makes the recipe very simple.
+Also, tomatoes can be easy when it comes to cooking.
+They get cooked quickly, which makes the recipe very simple.
 Tomato thokku is a very travel-friendly recipe as well.
-I remember, as a child, I used to travel on trains quite often for vacations.
-Tomato thokku along with rotis or idlis were always there to keep us company during those train journeys.
+As a child, I often travelled on trains for vacations.
+Tomato thokku and rotis or idlis were always there to keep us company during those train journeys.
 To date, I love spreading some generous thokku on rotis, rolling them up and eating.

 There are different thokku / pickle varieties that we use in Tamil Nadu.
 Tomato thokku is one of the easiest out there!
 This is one thokku that is available in my refrigerator almost throughout the year!
 When I am in no mood to make a chutney or sambar, this thokku saves my day!